templexxx/qerl/README.md

 Qerl will:

 > 1. manage file/bucket
-> 2. auth the request of upload or the callback from Qiniu
+> 2. auth the request of upload and the callback from Qiniu
 > 3. calculate qetag in parallel
+> 4. upload blocks in parallel
-> 4. retry automatically (for some http status codes)
+> 5. retry automatically (for some http status codes)
-> 5. ...
+> 6. ...

 Build